joe-dakroub/domxy/README.md

 ```

 ## Features
-- ✨ Create HTML and SVG elements expressively and natively
+- ✨ Create HTML and SVG elements expressively
 - ☕ Pure JavaScript, no special syntax to learn
-- 🤙 Every element is simple a function call
+- 🤙 Every element is a function call
-- 🪪 Optionally pass attributes, properties, `data` and `aria` as an object
+- 🪪 Optionally pass attributes and properties, including `data` and `aria`
-- ⚡ Supports Custom Elements with Pascal-cased names for easy identification
+- ⚡ Supports Custom Elements with Pascal-cased names
 - 🚫 No need for a build tool
 - 📦 Standard ES Module

 ## Overview
-**domxy** is a tiny [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that generates elements based on the name of the function being called.
+**domxy** is a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that generates HTML and SVG DOM elements using an HTML-like syntax in pure JavaScript.

-You must [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the element names from the **domxy** object before using:
+You must [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the elements from the **domxy** object before using:

 ```js
 const { div, form, input, label, SlButton } = domxy
 ```

-It is usually easiest to markup the DOM tree first using whatever elements you need, and then come back and destructure the used elements after.
-[Copilot](https://github.com/features/copilot) can help with this.

 **⚠️ An error will be thrown if you try to access an element function without it being declared first.**

-Custom Element instances can be created using Pascal case:
+Custom Element instances can be created using Pascal case naming:

 ```js
 form(